 It is also recommended that the student contact the licensed mental health counselor on campus following either of the above or in cases where neither of the above recommendations are followed.
 The contact person for on counseling on campus is Martha Dorrell LISW-CP who can be reached at 803-321-5373 or e-mail email@example.com.
 Through the campus counseling services you will receive confidential treatment, explore options available, and referrals to additional support and legal services.

-If the student reports a sexual assault to other College faculty or staff, including student staff members, that person is obligated by federal legislation, including the Campus Security Act, to report the incident to Public Safety.
+If the student reports a sexual assault to other College faculty or staff, including student staff members, that person is obligated by federal legislation, including the Campus Security Act, to report the incident to the Department of Security (Director of Security, 803-321-5602, firstname.lastname@example.org).
 We strongly recommend reporting a sexual assault to a College representative.
 Reporting is the only way the College can take action against the alleged perpetrator.
 A College representative is any faculty or staff member, including student staff, RA, professor, coach or work study supervisor.
-These individuals can refer you to the counseling, personal and legal resources available to you, and are obligated by federal legislation under the Campus Security Act to report an assault to Campus Security.
-You may also choose to contact Public Safety or the City of Newberry Police Department directly.
+These individuals can refer you to the counseling, personal and legal resources available to you, and are obligated by federal legislation under the Campus Security Act to report an assault to Campus Security (Director of Security, 803-321-5602, email@example.com).
+You may also choose to contact the City of Newberry Police Department directly.

 Once a sexual assault is reported, Campus Security is obligated to contact the victim for a statement and possibly to conduct an investigation.
-Because sexual assault is a crime under South Carolina law, Campus Security may notify the City of Newberry Police Department to assist with subsequent investigation.
+Because sexual assault is a crime under South Carolina law, the City of Newberry Police Department will conduct the investigation.
 However, the victim has the right to make a handwritten statement to Campus Security stating that they choose not to have the police involved.